 Yes, you should.
 If you’ve been in a car accident, obtaining a police report is your primary method for documenting the accident.
-If you get a police report after an accident, you create a record of the accident in a manner which may be acceptable as evidence in a court of law if introduced by the officer at trial.
-In any case, your personal injury lawyer will utilize the information on the report to build your case and discovery additional details about your claim.
+If you get a police report after an accident, you create a record of the accident in a manner that may be acceptable as evidence in a court of law if introduced by the officer at trial.
+In any case, your personal injury lawyer will utilize the information on the report to build your case and discover additional details about your claim.

 If you were JUST NOW in an accident and need to speak with a lawyer, call us at 704.749.7747.
-You you will be connected to a lawyer immediately.
+You will be connected to a lawyer immediately.
 If you were in an accident in North Carolina and you have not received a copy of your report yet, we can help.
 If you would like assistance obtaining a copy of your report, you can request our help with that HERE.

 The remainder of this article will help you understand the numerous reasons why you should get a police report if you’re in an accident.